Manifesta: History

-Manifesta 16.
-Planned in Ruhr in 2026.
+Manifesta 16 takes place in the Ruhr region of North Rhine-Westphalia, Germany, from 21 June to 4 October 2026.
+Under the title This is not a Church, the biennial is spread across four cities—Bochum, Essen, Gelsenkirchen and Duisburg—and uses former church buildings as venues for contemporary art and community projects.
+The edition focuses on the relationship between art, local communities and public space, including the reuse of buildings that have lost their original religious function.

 Education

 Manifesta's Education and Mediation programme is a part of each Manifesta Biennial.
 The education team is among the first to begin developing programmes in Manifesta's host cities.
 The programmes created by the team are derived from conversations, extensive field research and sociocultural and educational mapping.

 The programme is developed collaboratively with artists and associations of the host city and includes projects that are educational, curatorial, artistic, research-based, and accessible to everyone.
 The education team is responsible for developing a discursive mediation and a critical perspective on the curatorial project.
 Additionally the team creates a set of interrelated research-and-practice-based programmes focussed on local knowledge and practices.